A Complete Breed Guide for the Ragdoll Cat

 Polycystic kidney disease

 Polycystic kidney disease (PKD) is a disease where cysts form in the kidney, disrupting its normal function and leading to kidney failure.
-It is known to have a genetic linkage in Maine Coon cats and can be screened for using genetic testing.
+It is known to have a genetic linkage in Ragdoll cats and can be screened for using genetic testing.
 While PKD is an autosomal dominant trait, meaning that all cats with the gene are affected, there does appear to be varying degrees of severity.
-When purchasing a Maine Coon kitten from a breeder, it's a good idea to ask if the parents have been screened for PKD and if there is any history of the disease in their kittens.
+When purchasing a Ragdoll kitten from a breeder, it's a good idea to ask if the parents have been screened for PKD and if there is any history of the disease in their kittens.

 Feeding regular wet food meals along with dry kibble is a simple way to increase your Ragdoll's water intake to ensure adequate hydration and help support urinary tract health.

-Top dry foods for adult Ragdolls
+Nutrition for adult Ragdolls

 This premium dry food is made specifically for Ragdoll cats.
 It contains EPA, DHA and borage oil to help maintain healthy skin and a shiny coat and is also enriched with taurine and omega 3 fatty acids to support healthy heart function.